This essay provides general information only. Do not rely on it to determine

 Other hurdles to adoption by same-sex couples:

-prevent a same-sex couple from adopting is no guarantee that they will actually
+Even though none of the states prohibits all same-sex couples from adopting, there is no guarantee that they will actually

 be allowed to adopt.
 Courts and case workers generally use the welfare of the